bomba-cat/Assembly/README.md

 - the compiler will start to execute the _start label first before anything else

-# How to compile assembly?
+# How to compile assembly using nasm?
 we take the .asm file and make an object file out of it using nasm
 - nasm -o elf64 -o {filename}.asm {filename}.o